adecang/adecang.github.io/general/brexit.md

 ### Jan 29 2020 : European Parliament approves Brexit Agreement

-1. Watch the [Video](https://www.youtube.com/watch?v=nRE44uSaZmc) on YouTube
+1. Watch the [Video](https://www.youtube.com/watch?v=nRE44uSaZmc) on YouTube (sur le vote lui-même)
 2. Read the BBC News [abridged article](bbcnews_brexit_approval)
-3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article.
+3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article (reactions)
    * Tell about the different reactions to the UK's departure.
    * Do the English always "keep the upper lip stiff" (hide their emotions)
 4. Sum up the event, learn the vocabulary.
+   * What exactly did the European Parliament vote on?
    * Is this the end of negotiations between the UK and the EU?
 5. What determiners are missing in the title?
    * Find other similar titles in the press about Brexit